ncahill89/fpemlocal/vignettes/vignette_all_women.md

 ## 3\.
 Plot the point estimates against the survey data

-`plot_fp_c` plots the indicators we obtained from the model against the indicators in the survey data.
+FPEMcountry also includes a function named `plot_fp_c` to plot the calculated point estimates against the survey data.
+The arguments to this function are, the fit object from step 1, the results from step 2, and a vector of indicator names.
+The vector of indicator names corresponds to the names which appear in the results from step 2.
 This function also handles lists.
-We will supply the fit list and the results list to the function to obtain plots for all three fits.
-We must also specify which indicators we wish to plot.
-The function will return a plot per indicator.
-Indicators of interest are supplied to the argument `indicators` as a vector.

 ``` r
 plot_fp_c(